-We have based percentage ownership of our common stock before this offering on 247,463,124 shares of our common stock outstanding as of June 30, 2019, after giving effect to the completion of the Spin-Off Transactions and assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).
-We have based our calculation of the percentage of beneficial ownership after this offering on 281,463,124 shares of our common stock outstanding immediately after the completion of this offering, assuming that the underwriters do not exercise their option to purchase up to an additional 4,871,138 shares of our common stock from us and the selling stockholders.
+We have based percentage ownership of our common stock before this offering on 241,537,939 shares of our common stock outstanding as of June 30, 2019, after giving effect to the completion of the Spin-Off Transactions and based on the initial public offering price of \$16.00 per share.
+We have based our calculation of the percentage of beneficial ownership after this offering on 275,537,939 shares of our common stock outstanding immediately after the completion of this offering, assuming that the underwriters do not exercise their option to purchase up to an additional 4,873,174 shares of our common stock from us and the selling stockholders.
 We have deemed shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of June 30, 2019 and our restricted stock units that have vested or will vest within 60 days of June 30, 2019 to be outstanding and to be beneficially owned by the person holding the stock option or the restricted stock unit for the purpose of computing the percentage ownership of that person.